Renew My Registration

 - You must provide your insurance company name unless you have self-insured or uninsured motorist status.

-- You must have a valid VISA, MasterCard, or Discover card that will be charged the amount due.
+- You must have a valid VISA, MasterCard, Discover, or American Express (AMEX) card that will be charged the amount due.

 Please make sure that the address shown on your registration certificate or renewal document is correct.
 If it is not correct, update your address.